-For the proposed use case, Intents is for subscribers of the 3GPP operators to consume the 3GPP services that is applicable in a variety of context.

 5. Built on Rel-17 SEAL (Service Enabler Architecture Layer, Network Slice Capability Enablement (NSCE) in TS 23.435 (WID: NSCALE) provides some slice APIs for third-party application providers or verticals to use the network slices.
 The NSCE client can interact with the NSCE server to trigger network slice-related operations (e.g. S-NSSAI, DNN adaptation) in response to changes of application requirements.
 The NSCE server can provide guidance to the 5G core network to update and modify the S-NSSAIs and DNNs of the route selection descriptors of the URSP rules for related application traffic, which adjusts QoS.
 In inter-PLMN scenarios, NSCE server checks with the OAM and/or 5G core network whether the serving slice is available to offer the same performance at the VPLMN and make slice modification decisions when possible.
 This may allow a third-party service provider to request and manage network slices tailored to specific application needs.
 But for mass consumers, it seems a burden to require them to request/use network slices via the API framework (assuming their knowledge in 3GPP and slice template/attributes or implementation details of network slice), just because their applications (for a specific user, a given application on his/her UE) need customized 3GPP services to be efficiently provided by the 3GPP network.
 3GPP should enable operators to monetize their 6G network investment by enabling 3GPP network to intelligently understand user intent and autonomously provide what is needed to fulfil the intent-based 3GPP service request.
 As this use case focuses on what the 3GPP network should to do when the intent-based 3GPP service request is received by the core network, the service requirements on 6G core network are captured (details in the proposed potential requirements).

 NOTE: This applies to various scenarios not limited to this use case.
 E.g. 3GPP subscribers using immersive technologies (e.g. MR glasses) may need simultaneously various 3GPP services (communication, 3GPP UE-network collaborative rendering/AI inferencing, 3GPP sensing) for a specific immersive application.
 The relevant resources of these constituent 3GPP services which are inter-dependent need to be properly managed in runtime for guarantee QoS/SLA (quality assurance).